 Infineon's HVICs have been designed for the robustness required in many of today's demanding applications.
-An indication of the 2ED2183's robustness can be seen in Figure 21, where the 2ED2183's Safe Operating Area is shown at V{BS} =15 V based on repetitive negative VS spikes.
-A negative VS transient voltage falling in the grey area (outside SOA) may lead to IC permanent damage; viceversa unwanted functional anomalies or permanent damage to the IC do not appear if negative VS transients fall inside the SOA.
+An indication of the 2ED2184's robustness can be seen in Figure 22, where the 2ED2184's Safe Operating Area is shown at VBS=15 V based on repetitive negative VS spikes.
+A negative VS transient voltage falling in the grey area (outside SOA) may lead to IC permanent damage; viceversa unwanted functional anomalies or permanent damage to the IC do not appear if negative Vs transients fall inside the SOA.

-Figure 21 Negative VS transient SOA for 2ED2183(4)S06F(J) @ VBS=15 V
+Figure 22 Negative VS transient SOA for 2ED2184(4)S06F(J) @ VBS=15 V

-Even though the 2ED2183S06F(J) has been shown able to handle these large negative VS transient conditions, it is highly recommended that the circuit designer always limit the negative VS transients as much as possible by careful PCB layout and component use.
+Even though the 2ED2184S06F(J) has been shown able to handle these large negative VS transient conditions, it is highly recommended that the circuit designer always limit the negative VS transients as much as possible by careful PCB layout and component use.

-5.11 Higher headroom for input to output signal transmission with logic operation upto -11 V
+5.12 Higher headroom for input to output signal transmission with logic operation upto -11 V

 If there is not enough voltage for the level shifter to transmit a valid signal to the high side.
 High side driver doesn't turn on.
-The level shifter circuit is with respect to COM (refer to Block Diagram on page 4), the voltage from V_B to COM is the supply voltage of level shifter.
-Under the condition of VS is negative voltage with respect to COM, the voltage of VS - COM is decreased, as shown in Figure 22.
+The level shifter circuit is with respect to COM (refer to Block Diagram on page 4), the voltage from $V_B$ to COM is the supply voltage of level shifter.
+Under the condition of VS is negative voltage with respect to COM, the voltage of VS - COM is decreased, as shown in Figure 21.
 There is a minimum operational supply voltage of level shifter, if the supply voltage of level shifter is too low, the level shifter cannot pass through HIN signal to HO.
 The specification of VS is -11 V as the internal structure allows a maximum voltage difference of 20 V between VB and VS pins.
 If $V_B - V_S$ voltage is different, the minimum VS voltage changes accordingly.

-Figure 22 Headroom for HV level shifter data transmission
+Figure 23 Headroom for HV level shifter data transmission

-5.12 Maximum switching frequency
+5.13 Maximum switching frequency

 The 2ED218x family is capable of switching at higher frequencies as compared to standard half-bridge or high side / low side gate drivers.
 They are available in two packages, the PG-DSO-8 and the PG-DSO-14.
 It is essential to ensure that the component is not thermally overloaded when operating at higher frequencies.
 This can be checked by means of the thermal resistance junction to ambient and the calculation or measurement of the dissipated power.
 The thermal resistance is given in the datasheet (section 4) and refers to a specific layout.
+Changes of this layout may lead to an increased thermal resistance, which will reduce the total dissipated power of the driver IC.
+One should therefore do temperature measurements in order to avoid thermal overload under application relevant conditions of ambient temperature and housing.